 After entering your details, you'll receive a unique application I.D.
 Ensure that you write it down and keep it safe.
 Then, if you decide to complete your application later, you can use this unique I.D. to log back in.

 Next, you'll be asked to enter your personal information.
-This consists mainly of your name(s), date of birth, as well as your nationality.
+This consists mainly of your name(s), date of birth, and nationality.

 Make sure your information is correct; otherwise, your Tanzania Visa application form may be denied.